tchar/xml-express-middleware/README.md

 transformXmlKeys | string:['decamelize','camelize','none'], default:'none' | transform the xml keys
-rootXmlKey | string, default:elements | adds a root xml to the xml tree only when the json is an array transformJsonKeys | string:['decamelize','camelize','none'], default:'none' | transform the json properties sendName | string, default: 'send' | the name of the function to be added to res. default is send meaning will override res' default send method. xmlAcceptHeaders | array of strings or RegExp, default ['application/xml', 'text/xml'] | the headers which res.send checks to send a response in xml.
+rootXmlKey | string, default:elements | adds a root xml to the xml tree only when the json is an array transformJsonKeys | string:['decamelize','camelize','none'], default:'none' | transform the json properties sendName | string, default: 'send' | the name of the function to be added to res. default is send meaning res' default send method will be overriden. xmlAcceptHeaders | array of strings or RegExp, default ['application/xml', 'text/xml'] | the headers which res.send checks to send a response in xml.
 You can pass a RegExp instead of an array of strings. noXmlTransform | boolean, default: false | if true does not transform the original json to xml and ignores all other xml related options